wp-plugins/wptouch/readme.txt

 WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android, Opera Mini, Palm Pre and BlackBerry Storm mobile devices.

-*Coming Soon:* WPtouch 2.0 Pro!
+*Now Available:* WPtouch 2.0 Pro!
-Totally re-written top to bottom, with a slew of new features, include support for themes!
+Totally re-written top to bottom, with a slew of new features, including support for themes!

-For more information or to sign-up to be notified when WPtouch 2.0 Pro is available, visit http://www.wptouch.com
+For more information visit http://www.wptouch.com

 == Description ==